How Community Reduces Customer Acquisition Cost for SaaS

 It is also about acquisition mix.

-When every new customer requires incremental ad spend, growth becomes linear.
+When every new demo requires incremental ad spend, growth remains linear.

 Community introduces leverage.